dgraph-io/dgraph/wiki/content/clients/index.md

 ### Transactions

 Clients perform mutations and queries on Dgraph using transactions.
 A transaction is a unit of work to be performed by Dgraph.
-A transaction has all-or-nothing semantics: either all the changes are accepted by Dgraph or none are.
-A transaction will be aborted when a majority of the nodes cannot reach agreement on the changes (e.g a recent transaction made changes to some of the same nodes).
+A transaction commit has all-or-nothing semantics: either all the changes are accepted by Dgraph or none are.
+A transaction can be aborted when a concurrently running transaction was committed and mutated the same data.
 Transactions can also be manually aborted, in which case all the changes will be discarded.

 ## Go